nrfconnect/sdk-nrf/samples/bluetooth/mesh/silvair_enocean/README.rst

 You can use the :ref:`ug_bt_mesh` Silvair EnOcean sample to change the state of light sources on other devices within the same mesh network.
 It also demonstrates how to use Bluetooth® mesh models by using the Silvair EnOcean Proxy Server model in an application.

-Use the Silvair EnOcean sample with the :ref:`bluetooth_mesh_light_lc` sample to demonstrate its function in a Bluetooth mesh network.
+Use the Silvair EnOcean sample with the :ref:`bluetooth_mesh_light_lc` sample to demonstrate its function in a Bluetooth Mesh network.

 Requirements
 ************